bitdriftlabs/capture-sdk/examples/README.md

 To run only the JVM tests from command line with bazel use:
 `./bazelw test //platform/jvm/...`

-- If you get an error trying to run tests from Android Sutdio, you need to install LLVM `brew install llvm`
+- If you get an error trying to run tests from Android Studio, you need to install LLVM `brew install llvm`

 and add it to your path, e.g.